Problems with dentures

 Potential risks & inconveniences of false teeth

-Dentures typically are used to replace the teeth that have been lost due to tooth decay, periodontitis and/or toxic dental treatment.
+Dentures typically are used to replace the teeth that have been lost due to cavities, gum disease and/or toxic dental treatment.
 The idea of "simply replacing" a missing dentition with a brand new artificial one can certainly seem alluring.

 This page is meant to show that false teeth are neither an easy solution nor spell the end of one's dental troubles - but rather may usher in a whole set of new ones.